 How many things have you given your full attention to today?
 If you’re like most everyone, it isn’t many.
 And while you might think that you’re doing a great job at keeping 100 balls in the air simultaneously (maybe only dropping a few dozen here or there), the sad truth is that you are probably terrible at multitasking.
-In fact, just two percent of all people are good at multitasking; these are the rare and unique individuals who are genuinely able to do more than one activity simultaneously without losing either efficiency or quality.
-In fact, the other 98% of us aren’t focusing on two things at one time (the traditional definition of multitasking).
+Just two percent of all people are good at multitasking; these are the rare and unique individuals who are genuinely able to do more than one activity simultaneously without losing either efficiency or quality.
+The other 98% of us aren’t focusing on two things at one time (the traditional definition of multitasking).
 Instead, what we are doing is switching our attention from task to task extremely quickly, which isn’t all that impressive.
 It’s pretty much impossible for the vast majority of us to do things like writing an email while talking on the phone at the same time.

 The more likely we are to think that we are super-awesome at multitasking, the worse we probably perform.
 People who are the most likely to multitask aren’t doing so because they have the ability, but because they are less able to block out distractions and focus on a singular task.
-In fact, people who multitask tend to be impulsive, sensation-seeking, overconfident of their multitasking abilities, and less capable of multitasking.
+People who multitask tend to be impulsive, sensation-seeking, overconfident of their multitasking abilities, and less capable of multitasking.
 We are particularly erroneously overconfident when we try to do two visual tasks simultaneously, such as driving and texting.
 In reality, we are slightly better at combining a visual function and an auditory one than we are at connecting two visual tasks.
 But make no mistake, the vast majority of us are terrible at combining any two tasks, regardless of whether they are visual or auditory.